 Safaris To Semuliki National Park

-These pre-planned Uganda safaris are all-inclusive and can be customized to meed any traveler’s demands.
+These pre-planned Uganda safaris in Semuliki national park are all-inclusive and can be customized to meed any traveler’s demands.

 Semuliki National Park

 Hot Springs, Bird Watching, Cultural and Nature Walks

 Semuliki National Park sprawls across the floor of the Semuliki valley on the remote, western side of the Rwenzori Mountains.
 The park is dominated by easternmost extension of the great Ituri Forest of the Congo basin.
 This is one of Africa’s most ancient and Bio-diverse forest; one of the few to survive the last ice age, 12-18,000 years ago.

 The Semuliki Valley contains numerous features associated with central rather than eastern Africa.
 Thatched huts are shaded by West African oil palms; the Semuliki River which forms the international boundary is miniature version of the Congo River, the forest is the home to numerous Central African Wildlife species, and the local population includes Batwa pygmy community that originated from the ituri.
 As result, this park provides a taste of Central Africa without having to leave Uganda.

 While Semuliki’s species have been accumulating for over 25, 000 years, the park contains evidence of even older processes.
 Hot springs bubble up from the depth to demonstrate the powerful subterranean forces that have been shaping the rift valley during the last14 million years ago.
 Semuliki Forest Reserve was created in 1932 and upgraded to national park status in 1993.